SajedHassan/CSEx61-Operating-Systems/Labs/lab1/README.md

     * **Example**: firefox &
     * **Details**: In this case, your shell must execute the command and return immediately, not blocking until the command finishes.
     * **Concepts**: Background execution, signals, signal handlers, processes and asynchronous execution.
     * **Requirements**: You have to show that the opened process will be nested as a child process to the shell program via opening the task manager found in the operating system like the one shown in figure 1.
-Additionally you have to write in a log file when a child process is terminated (main application will be interrupted by a SIGCHLD signal).
+Additionally you have to write in a log file (basic text file) when a child process is terminated (main application will be interrupted by a SIGCHLD signal).
 So you have to implement an interrupt handler to handle this interrupt and do the corresponding action to it.
 5. **Not required**: cd, variables, echo, and basically all special cases commands that require extra implementation.

 | ![System Monitor](sysmonitor.png) |